-The question I am most commonly asked on Twitter is what my favourite episodes are.
-Indeed, if you’re a lover of Columbo and you meet a fellow fan, the question is always a good ice-breaker and guarantees a lively discussion.
+If you’re a lover of Columbo and you meet a fellow fan, the question of favourite episodes is always a good ice-breaker and guarantees a lively discussion.

 I hope that an article on the subject could be a good way of encouraging debate amongst readers.
 There’s every chance you won’t agree with all my choices and, as always with articles of this type, there are some absolutely terrific episodes that haven’t made it on to my list.